SergeyKanzhelev/apmtips/source/_posts/2017-11-21-send-correlation-identifiers.markdown

     id=|{78505740-5180-4809-968e-39284bde1a4e}.989973aa_
 ```

-In the example above I shown that you can use a GUID as an identifier.
-For the real life implementation I'd suggest to format this GUID as a 16-bytes array in hex.
+In the example above I formatted identifier as a GUID.
+For the real life implementation, I'd suggest formatting this GUID as a 16-bytes array in hex.
 Like `4bf92f3577b34da6a3ce929d0e0e4736`.
 It will be consistent with the future direction on correlation protocol.

 # Sequencing

 If one test sends multiple requests to one or many applications - you'd want to send a different id-s with every request.
 It's easy to do.
-Just append to the test execution identity any randolm seed and sequence number of the request.
+Just append to the test execution identity any random seed and sequence number of the request.
 In the example below seed is `sd` and sequencing starts with `1`.

 ``` bash
 curl -H "Request-ID:|{78505740-5180-4809-968e-39284bde1a4e}.sd_1" http://localhost:5000